alandmoore/admbrowser/README.rst

 ====================== ===============    ===============================================================================================================================================================================================================================================================
 allow_external_content False              Whether or not to allow non-html content, e.g. PDF files.
-If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user. allow_plugins          False              If true, enables the use of plugins like flash, java, etc. allow_popups           False              Whether or not to allow navigation that requires opening a new browser window, such as javascript "window.open()" calls or links with a target of "_blank".
-If False, the navigation will be ignored.
-If true, a new window will be created as expected. force_js_confirm       "ask"              If set to "accept" or "deny", will override any JavaScript are-you-sure-you-want-to-exit dialog boxes with the specified answer, if set to "ask" (the default) will ask the user each time. suppress_alerts        False              If True, blocks JavaScript popup alerts from appearing, or shows them when False. allow_printing         False              Enable printing of web pages from the context menu or toolbar. print_settings         (empty)            Specify default printer settings, see below. default_password       (empty)            default password to send when pages request authentication
+If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user. allow_plugins          False              If true, enables the use of plugins like flash, java, etc. allow_popups           False              Whether or not to allow navigation that requires opening a new browser window, such as JavaScript `window.open()` calls or links with a target of `"_blank"`.
+If `False`, the navigation will be ignored.
+If `True`, a new window will be created as expected. force_js_confirm       "ask"              If set to `"accept"` or `"deny"`, will override any JavaScript are-you-sure-you-want-to-exit dialog boxes with the specified answer, if set to `"ask"` (the default) will ask the user each time. suppress_alerts        False              If `True`, blocks JavaScript popup alerts from appearing, or shows them when `False`. allow_printing         False              Enable printing of web pages from the context menu or toolbar. print_settings         (empty)            Specify default printer settings, see below. default_password       (empty)            default password to send when pages request authentication